Link Roundups: Learn How to Get Quality Links Using Them

 Besides backlinks, those pieces get, in most cases, many social shares as well.

-Just think of all the people who are participating in the post and sharing it on their LinkedIn profile or sharing a Tweet about it.
+Just think of all the people who are participating in a related post and sharing it on their LinkedIn profile or sharing a Tweet about it.

 This is massive.